elastic/integrations/packages/mimecast/docs/README.md

 This is the `mimecast.cloud_integrated_logs` dataset.
-These logs contain Mimecast threats and security events with the following details: entities, mail flows and URL protected event.
+These logs contain Mimecast threats and security events with the following details: entities, mail flows and URL protected events.
 More information about [these logs]( https://developer.services.mimecast.com/docs/threatssecurityeventsanddataforci/1/routes/siem/v1/batch/events/ci/get).

 An example event for `cloud_integrated` looks as following: